BranislavLazic/akka-cqrs-activator/README.md

 In our case - IssueRepository.
 IssueRepositoryManager is being used to manage creation of IssueRepository actors.
 Each time when new issue is being created, new IssueRepository actor is being created with unique id.
 Therefore, one actor per issue.
-The unique id is composed from time UUID and date (which is date of creation).
+The unique id is composed of time UUID and date (which is date of creation).
 If the actor is not existing in the context of IssueRepositoryManager, then the actor is being created as a new one, or recovered by provided id.
 In case of recovery, events will be replayed and actor will be recovered to its latest state.